alisalehi1380/laravel-crod/README.md

 [![PHP Version Require](http://poser.pugx.org/milwad/laravel-crod/require/php)](https://packagist.org/packages/milwad/laravel-crod)

 ***
-Laravel crod is a package for implementing CRUD faster and easier. <br>
+Laravel crod is a package for implementing CRUD faster and easier.
-You can create controllers, models, migrations, services, repositories, views and requests quickly. <br>
+You can create controllers, models, migrations, services, repositories, views and requests quickly.
-You can make automatically fillable for models, query for repositories and services, make resource functions for controllers, and a lot of options.
+You can make automatically fillable for models, query for repositories and services, make resource controllers, and a lot of options.

 Docs: https://github.com/milwad-dev/laravel-crod/wiki